 These plans are part of the larger, yearlong celebration of the Alumni Association’s 150th anniversary.
 They include: redoubling efforts to assist students impacted financially by the coronavirus pandemic; providing career networking opportunities for graduates; and increasing participation in the process of nominating new board members.

 Bauchner first shared with graduating students the Alumni Association’s intention to throw its full weight behind supporting the Student Relief Fund, which was established to support students affected by the COVID-19 outbreak.

 “As you know, the impact of the coronavirus pandemic has placed significant financial hardship, including unexpected expenses and lost income from employment, on many Wheaton College students.
 The Board of Directors is committed to raising sufficient funds to combat this hardship in coordination with the College’s Office of Advancement,” he said.

-The aim is to do that through a $500,000 Trustee Challenge that will match dollar-for-dollar all Wheaton Fund gifts from now through June 30.
+The aim is to do that through a $500,000 Trustee Challenge that will match all Wheaton Fund gifts from now through June 30.

 In coordination with the Filene Center for Academic Advising and Career Services, the association plans to host virtual networking groups targeting specific fields and interests, Bauchner also announced.
 “We are launching this initiative to help all members of the association, with a particular focus on you, our recent graduates, secure gainful employment in a rather trying jobs environment.”

 The association also actively is seeking to increase the number of nominations to the alumni board.